rlp10/gribble/README.md

 - Produce a function "preprocess" that takes a string and outputs a string, implementing each of the syntax types above

+- Write preprocess-file which takes a path, rather than a string

 - Give preprocess an optional keyword argument which changes the special character "~" to something else.

-- Produce some helper functions, such as "include" which includes and preprocesses another file by either a relative or absolute path
+- Produce a helper functions, "include" which includes and preprocesses another file by either a relative or absolute path

-- Produce a command line program "gribble" which can do the above from the command line, using standard input and output.
+- Produce a command line program "gribble" which runs the preprocess function from the command-line, using standard input and output

+- Update the command line program to take an optional argument changing the special character

 ## Future Development Ideas